Are you a student thinking about enrolling in an online course?

 If you answered “yes” to most of these statements you are likely to be comfortable participating in an online course and we suggest you continue reading the items below.
-If you answered “no” to most of these statement then perhaps online learning is not the best fit for your learning style.
+If you answered “no” to most of these statements then perhaps you can begin by viewing the Quercus for Students Site.
 Visit the University of Toronto website and explore other offerings.
 There are also learner supports to help you be successful in any of your studies.

 3: Online learning feels like it will be a good fit.
 What can I do to make a strong start?

 - Remember that online learning is flexible but it does not mean it is less work!
 A popular myth is that an online course is easier than a face-to-face course.
 It is true you can work from almost anywhere, anytime you want, but an online course will take as much time and is as academically rigorous (or more rigorous) as a face-to-face course.
 If your course offers a webinar you will also be expected to keep regularly scheduled time each week to meet and participate with the class

 - Set up a quiet space, free from distraction to work from with good internet connection.
 Try to find a personal space (not a shared space like a common living area) and keep distractions (e.g. television, noise) to a minimum.
 It will help you focus on the course material.